 What Is the Best Way to Annotate a Book?

-Regardless of how you put it, there’s no better option for annotating a book than using a reading app.
-Here’s a couple of reasons why:
+Regardless of how you put it, there’s no better option for annotating a book than using a reading tracking app.
+Here are a couple of reasons why:

 - Portability – you will always have access to your notes as long as you have your phone or tablet with you

 - Your books will look as good as new

 - You can easily write your notes while reading